ajtdengust326/DUADICO_2ECE-B_ECE2112/Updated_PA 1_README.md

 ## 1. ALPHABET SOUP PROBLEM

 **Goal:**
-Rearrange the letters of a word in alphabetical order.
+My goal here is to rearrange the letters of a word in alphabetical order.

-### How does it work?
+### How do I approach it?

 1. **Define a function:**
    Create a function named `alphabet_soup` that takes a word (string) as input.